leviv/leviv.github.io/_posts/projects/2025-07-21-3d-dvd-loading-screen.md

 ## Reception

-I mostly got reception via [my companies](http://figma.com/) Slack channel.
+I mostly got reception via [my company's](http://figma.com/) Slack channel.

 ![slack](/assets/img/2025-07-21-3d-dvd-loading-screen/slack.png)

+Wow - 21 reacts!
+Although one of them is mine
+{: .caption}

 People shared their high score, a number of bugs ([disposing](https://threejs.org/docs/#api/en/materials/Material.dispose) of out of date materials and textures!!), and successfully killing at least a few hours of what could have been productive work.
 Overall this was a fun little project that was small in scope to begin with, and finished as a respectable bite size website.
-{: .caption}